Kong/mashape-oauth/FLOWS.md

 #### OAuth Header

 The OAuth header is a part of the signed request, it contains the `oauth_signature` and `oauth_signature_method` parameters and their values.
-It is a single string and seperated generally by a comma (spaces are supported here by some services, stick to comma by default unless told otherwise by the service) and named `Authorization` with `OAuth` being the Bearer, in other flows this may change such as the OAuth Mac Bearer and other similiar methods.
+It is a single string and separated generally by a comma (spaces are supported here by some services, stick to comma by default unless told otherwise by the service) and named `Authorization` with `OAuth` being the Bearer, in other flows this may change such as the OAuth Mac Bearer and other similar methods.

 The header itself is built up by all the `oauth_*` parameters sorted (by name, then some more [complex things](https://github.com/Mashape/mashape-oauth/blob/master/lib/oauth.js#L111)).
 Here is an example taken from Twitter for getting a Request Token: